ogbuifymark/xend_finance_sdk_dotnet/README.md

 3. Open the XValtServiceTest and on setup function add your private key
 4. Run your test

+# How to run the test app
+1. Set the "privateKey": "äja" in the app settings before trying to run the app
+2. Run the SdkClientWeb
+3. type this link "https://localhost:5002/swagger/index.html" to see the swagger documentation

 # How to use the sdk

  On your Startup.cs class, you have to add the sdk as a service by either doing this